Useful Tools For Correct Cam Shaft Timing of The Twin Cam Lotus Engine.

 Obtaining the correct cam timing of the twin cam lotus can be a fiddly, and sometimes exasperating process.

-But it’s a big help if you have the correct tools plus a bit of knowledge to make the job easier, and almost guarantee that the cam timing will be dead accurate.
+But it can be a big help using the correct tools, plus a bit of knowledge to make the job easier, and almost guarantee that the cam timing will be dead accurate.

-We have put together a short video to help explain what tools we have used, and why we use them.
-What we attempt to explain here may differ to what you might read elsewhere, but that’s OK, take what you read in total and sort out what will work for you, because that’s what we have done.
+We have put together a short video below to help explain what tools we have used, and why we use them.
+What we attempt to explain here may differ to what you might read elsewhere, but that’s OK, take what you from this to sort out what will work for you or not, because that’s what we have done.

 Some cam timing articles are easy to follow and understand, while others choose the path of confusion, and you’ll be left scratching your head afterwards.

-What we outline here are the tools you will require, the most important being a good degree wheel and a DTI or Dial Test Indicator, the rest of the bits can be made in your own workshop.
+What we outline here are the tools you will require, the most important being a good degree wheel and a DTI or Dial Test Indicator, and if you are handy with tools and metal, the rest of the bits can be made in your home workshop.

 A quick word about the degree wheel, a very effective degree wheel can be made from a 360Deg plastic or sheet metal protractor, stay away from those huge degree wheels that you often see in the youtube videos, you don’t need them, and its been said that the bigger the degree wheel, the harder it will be to time your twin cam engine.
 The disc in the video on this page is about 8′ or 10″ Dia, and about the right size .